Preserving the beautiful history of Wakefield, Michigan and the Gogebic Range.

 We Sell Wakefield High School and Wakefield-Marenisco School Yearbooks!

-We have a variety of Wakefield High School and Wakefield-Marenisco School yearbooks available for purchase, ranging from the early 1920s until the early 2000s, with a select few 2010s and 2020s books.
-Our yearbooks are available for a donation of only $5 per book plus shipping.
+We have a variety of Wakefield High School and Wakefield-Marenisco School yearbooks available for purchase, ranging from the early 1920s until the 2020s.
+Our yearbooks are available for only $5 per book (plus shipping if applicable).
 Years available and quantities depend entirely on our excess yearbook stock.
 Please contact us directly at wakefieldmihistoricalsociety@gmail.com or director@wakefieldmihistoricalsociety.org and let us know what yearbook(s) you’re interested in.
+We offer combined shipping rates on multiple yearbook purchases.

 The purpose of the